Iblouse/Proactive-churn-prevention/portfolio1_recruiter_ready.md

 ## Conclusion

-Customer churn prevention isn't about building the best classifier.
-It's about building a **system that improves retention**.
+Customer churn prevention is not about building the best classifier.
+It is about building a **system that improves retention**.

 The model's AUC is 0.66.
-That's fine.
+That is fine.
 What matters is:
 - The optimal window (Day 45-95) is **derived from data**, not assumed
 - The winning channel (Call, +54.4% lift) is **validated by experiment**, not guessed
 - The ROI (6.5x-158.8x) is **calculated from A/B test data**, not hoped for